jared-goguen/website/assets/blog/posts/0001_website_setup.md

 I am building this package as a [Heroku App](http://heroku.com) and using [Google Domains](http://domains.google.com) as a DNS.

-For the website, we will need two main folders to start with _`/assets/`_ for the various static assets and _`/src/`_ for all of the code.
+For the website, we will need two main folders to start with _`/assets/`_ for the various static assets and _`/client/`_ for all of the code.
 The starting file structure is shown below.

 - _assets_
   - logo.svg
-- _src_
+- _client_
   - App.js
   - App.scss
 - **.babelrc**